testillano/h2agent/README.md

 Request *URI* path (percent-encoded) to match depending on the algorithm selected.
 It includes possible query parameters, depending on matching filters provided for them.

 <u>*Empty string is accepted*</u>, and is reserved to configure an optional default provision, something which could be specially useful to define the fall back provision if no matching entry is found.
-So, you could configure defaults for any method received, just putting an empty *request URI* or omitting this optional field.
+So, you could configure defaults for each method, just putting an empty *request URI* or omitting this optional field.
+Default provisions could evolve through states (in/out) but at least "initial" is again mandatory to be processed.

 ##### responseHeaders